-The Longleaf Commitment is a grant program for 2021 North Carolina high school graduates who will attend one of our state’s “Great 58” community colleges starting in the Fall 2021 semester.
+The Longleaf Commitment is a grant program for 2022 North Carolina high school graduates Fall 2022 semester.
 High school students may be eligible to receive this grant – not a loan – for tuition and fees toward a degree or to attain transfer credit.
 Full-time eligible students are guaranteed to receive $700 to $2,800 per year, for a total of two years.
 Less than full-time students may receive a partial award.
-The Longleaf Commitment Grant Program ends at the conclusion of the 2023 spring semester.

-- Be a first-time college student (Career & College Promise (CCP) and Early/Middle College High School students are eligible)
+- Be a first-time college student.
+Career & College Promise (CCP) and Early College High School students are eligible.

-- Enroll in at least 6 credit hours per semester
+- Enroll in at least six credit hours per semester

-- Renew FAFSA for the 2022-23 academic year and meet the Satisfactory Academic Progress requirements of the college
+- Renew the FAFSA for the 2023-2024 academic years and meet the Satisfactory Academic Progress Requirements of the college

 How to get started

 - Applicants need to apply for admission to Nash Community College and complete residency determination through the North Carolina Residency Determination Service (RDS).